 - 2-quart glass jar with lid

-- 2 tea bags
+- 2 tea bags green, black, herbal, etc.

 - 4 cups distilled water

 - Fresh fruit and herbs.
-My favorite combinations are: peach + thyme, strawberry + mint, pear + rosemary
+My favorite combinations are: peach + thyme strawberry + mint, pear + rosemary

-- Honey, optional
+- Honey optional to taste

 - Ice Cubes

-Place tea bags in a clean glass jar.
+- Place tea bags in a clean glass jar.
 If your tea bags have the paper tags, leave those draped over the outside of the jar.
 Add the filtered water, fresh fruit and herbs.